Smartcalling/SmartCalling-iOS/README.md

   }
 }
 ```
 4. An assumption is made that your app will have a login process that results in the app receiving user information.
-For the SDK to work completely, your login process must return a unique ID for the user logged in.
-This unique ID must be passed to the SDK using the following code (where XXX is the unique user ID):
+For the library to work completely, your login process must return a unique ID for the user logged in.
+This unique ID must be passed to the library using the following code (where XXX is the unique user ID):
 ```swift
 func loginSucessful(_ userInfo: UserInfo) { // Hypothetical function defined in the app which is called after a successful login.
   SmartCallingManager.shared.setClienId("XXX") { error in